 SAP Business ByDesign vs SAP S/4HANA Cloud

-After years of development, SAP Business ByDesign has reached a high level of maturity in the SaaS ERP area for medium-sized companies.
-SAP Business ByDesign seems ...
+After years of development, SAP Business ByDesign has reached a high level of maturity in the SaaS ERP sector for medium-sized companies.
+SAP Business ByDesign seems to ...

 SAP Business One vs SAP Business ByDesign